spacetx/starfish/CONTRIBUTING.rst

 For example, to add a new image filter, one would:

 1. Create a new python file `new_filter.py` in the `starfish/pipeline/filter/` directory.
 2. Find the corresponding `AlgorithmBase` for your component.
    For filters, this is `FilterAlgorithmBase`, which is found in `starfish/pipeline/filter/_base.py`.
    Import that base into `new_filter.py`, and have your new algorithm subclass it, e.g. create `class NewFilter(FilterAlgorithmBase)`
 3. Implement all required methods from the base class.
 4. For the command line arguments to mimic the API, the arguments passed to the CLI must exactly match the names of the parameters for `NewFilter.__init__`, after dashes are automatically converted by argparse.
-For example, `--foo-bar` would convert to `foo_bar` and init must accept such an argument: `NewFilter.__init__(foo_bar, ..., **kwargs)`
+   For example, `--foo-bar` would convert to `foo_bar` and init must accept such an argument:
+   `NewFilter.__init__(foo_bar, ..., **kwargs)`
 5. `NewFilter.__init__()` must have a `**kwargs` parameter to accept arbitrary CLI args.

-That's it! your `NewFilter` algoritm will automatically register and be available under `starfish filter` in the CLI.
+That's it!
+Your `NewFilter` algoritm will automatically register and be available under `starfish filter` in the CLI.
 If at any point something gets confusing, it should be possible to look at existing pipeline components of the same category for guidance on implementation.

 Reporting bugs
 --------------